dantetam/dantequest/README.md

 License
 -------
-Code is licensed under MPL 2.0.
-Content is licensed under CC-BY-SA 3.0.
+Original code is licensed under MPL 2.0.
 See the LICENSE file for details.